Raffsway/Cisco-Packet-Tracer/README.md

 # Static Route: Packet Tracer
-Projetei esta rede hipotética com o objetivo de estudos.
-Utilizando roteamento estático e conceitos de sub-redes, tentei elaborar um laboratório com o seguinte cenário.
-Crie uma infraestrutura em uma rede na qual tinha como objetivo conectar os departamentos a sub-redes distintas.
-Essa minha ideia surgiu com finalidade de promover segurança e reduzir o numero de hosts disponiveis a fim de promover uma melhor qualidade de gerenciamento de IP's.
-Com isso, apenas uma quantidade estabelecida de hosts podem estar contida dentro da sub-rede, como veremos posteriormente.
+I designed this hypothetical network for study purposes.
+Using static routing and subnetting concepts, I aimed to create a laboratory with the following scenario: building an infrastructure in a network where the goal was to connect departments to distinct subnets.
+This idea arose with the purpose of promoting security and reducing the number of available hosts to enhance IP management quality.
+Consequently, only a set amount of hosts can be contained within the subnet, as we will see later.
-## Departamentos: 3
+## Departments: 3
-Cada Switch representa um departamento.
+Each switch represents a department.
-- Departamento: A
+- Department: A
-- Departamento: B
+- Department: B
-- Departamento: C
+- Department: C
-### Departamento: A
+### Department: A
-     - Int: 192.168.100.0 até 192.168.100.7
+     - Gap: 192.168.100.0 até 192.168.100.7
-     - Rede: 192.168.100.0
+     - Network: 192.168.100.0
      - Broadcast: 192.168.100.7
      - Hosts: 6
-### Departamento: B
+### Department: B
-     - Int: 192.168.100.8 até 192.168.100.15
+     - Gap: 192.168.100.8 até 192.168.100.15
      - Rede: 192.168.100.8
      - Broadcast: 192.168.100.15
      - Hosts: 6
-### Departameto: C
+### Department: C
-     - Int: 192.168.100.16 até 192.168.100.23
+     - Gap: 192.168.100.16 até 192.168.100.23
      - Rede: 192.168.100.16
      - Broadcast: 192.168.100.23
      - Hosts: 6
-## Roteadores: 3
+## Routers: 3
-Cada roteador representa uma localização geografica distinta.
+Each router represents a distinct geographical location.
-- Roteador - A
+- Router - A
-- Roteador - B
+- Router - B
-- Roteador - C
+- Router - C
-### Roteador: A
+### Router: A
-    - Int: 200.168.100.0 até 200.168.100.3
+    - Gap: 200.168.100.0 até 200.168.100.3
-    - Rede: 200.168.100.0
+    - Network: 200.168.100.0
     - Broadcast: 200.168.100.3
     - Hosts: 2
-### Roteador: B
+### Router: B
-    - Int: 200.168.100.0 até 200.168.100.3
+    - Gap: 200.168.100.0 até 200.168.100.3
-    - Rede: 200.168.100.0
+    - Network: 200.168.100.0
     - Broadcast: 200.168.100.3
     - Hosts: 2
-### Roteador: C
+### Router: C
-    - Int: 200.168.100.0 até 200.168.100.3
+    - Gap: 200.168.100.0 até 200.168.100.3
-    - Rede: 200.168.100.0
+    - Network: 200.168.100.0
     - Broadcast: 200.168.100.3
     - Hosts: 2